richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 │ ControlPlane" "name"="capi-managed-test-control-plane" "namespace"="default"
 ```

 Currently CAPA will attempt to delete all the resources it has directly created as part of the cluster lifecycle management.
-However, if the CCM in the child/tenant cluster has created any resources then these will not be attempted to be deleted.
+However, if the CCM in the workload cluster has created any resources then these will not be attempted to be deleted.

-This proposal outlines a new feature that will be added to CAPA that will delete externally created resources, such as load balancers & security groups, of the child/tenant cluster.
-This will be referred to as **garbage collection".
+This proposal outlines a new feature that will be added to CAPA that will delete externally created resources, such as load balancers & security groups, of the workload cluster.
+This will be referred to as **garbage collection**.

 The new feature is expected to be compatible with unmanaged (i.e. EC2 control plane) and EKS CAPA created clusters.